What are your aspirations for this feed?

 Why did the story I submitted not get posted?

-Our story submission parameters have evolved to require the submitter to tell their story.
-If a story is written as commentary, however valuable, we will not post it.
-If that submitter leaves their contact, we will reach out to let them know and suggest they reframe the telling so we can post.
+We have recently expanded our focus, but prior to this time our story submission parameters have evolved to require the submitter to tell their story.
+If a story was written as commentary, however valuable, we did not post it.
 Your submission may also be backed up in the queue.

 What do I do if I need legal advice about a discrimination case?